Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/OTA/Ameba Over-the-Air Firmware Update.rst

 |image01|

-To begin, open the OTA example in Arduino IDE.
-"File" -> "Examples" -> "AmebaOTA" -> "OTA".
+To begin, open the OTA example in Arduino IDE. :guilabel:`File -> Examples -> AmebaOTA -> OTA`

 |image02|

 Before compiling and upload the example, please complete the following steps:

-1. Set NN Model Load From SD Card.
-"Tools" -> "NN Model Load From" -> "SD Card"
+1. Set NN Model Load From SD Card. :guilabel:`Tools -> NN Model Load From -> SD Card`

 |image03|

-2. Enable the OTA mode.
-"Tools" -> "OTA Mode" -> "Enable"
+2. Enable the OTA mode. :guilabel:`Tools -> OTA Mode -> Enable`

 |image04|

 3. Modify the SSID and password according to your AP.
 Your PC and AMB82 Mini should be connecting to the same local area network.

 |image05|